17 Great Welcome Email Examples to Inspire Your Campaign

-First, though, I want to make it clear why you should be sending welcome emails and how they can specifically contribute to better conversion rates.
+First, though, we want to make it clear why you should be sending welcome emails and how they can specifically contribute to better conversion rates.
 The more you engage with your audience, the better, but welcome messages are particularly beneficial.

 What is a Welcome Email?